 What GPA do you need to get into Northern Illinois University?

 Applicants need about average high school grades to get into Northern Illinois.
 The average high school GPA of the admitted freshman class at Northern Illinois University was 3.15 on the 4.0 scale indicating that primarily B students are accepted and ultimately attend.
 The school ranks #44 in Illinois for highest average GPA.
-If your high school GPA meets these requirements, there is a good chance you will be accepted as Northern Illinois accepts 54% of students who apply.
+Even with a competitive GPA, admission to Northern Illinois will be challenging as the school denies more applicants than it admits.

 |High School GPA||Freshmen Within Range||Competitiveness|